Measurements of quasar proximity zones with the Ly$\alpha$ forest of DESI Y1 quasars: Summary

 A key challenge is to disentangle the combined effects of quasar emission properties (e.g., variation, lifetime, and geometry) and overdense environments. \citet{2011ApJ...736...49L} demonstrated that apparently contradictory lifetime estimates from previous proximity effect measurements may be reconciled when density enhancements and obscuration are modeled simultaneously.
 More recently, \citet{2025arXiv250403848C} developed a halo-model framework of the quasar proximity effect, calibrated and tested with hydrodynamic simulations, which can connect the proximity effect to both quasar host halo mass and the UVB on large scales.
 These studies highlight the importance of forward modeling with radiative transfer and realistic environments to fully exploit the statistical power of DESI.

 Ongoing observations with DESI will significantly increase the size and quality of the dataset that may be used for future studies of the quasar proximity effect.
 The DESI collaboration is in the midst of analyzing the data that will form its second data release, which includes over 820,000 spectra that include the \lya forest \citep{2025arXiv250314739D}, and which have already been used to study the expansion history \citep{2025arXiv250314738D}.
 These new observations will increase the total number of quasars, increase the S/N of existing spectra, and increase the number of close pairs.
+These improvements will also facilitate more targeted tests of environmental absorption, for example by repeating the stacking analysis after splitting the sample by the presence/absence of LLSs at the foreground-quasar redshift once a robust DESI-based LLS catalog becomes available.

 At higher redshifts, recent work has begun to map quasar light echoes and anisotropy directly.
 For example, \citet{2025arXiv250905417E} used JWST spectroscopy of background galaxies for a foreground quasar at $z\sim6$ to reveal the first tomographic detection of its light echo, constraining the orientation and lifetime of a luminous quasar.
 At lower redshift, \citet{2022ApJ...933..239M} examined the transverse proximity effect around BAL quasars, which are thought to be viewed from near the equatorial plane of the AGN torus and thus provide a probe of transverse emission.
 Their small sample did not show statistically significant differences from non-BAL quasars.
 In future DESI analyses, it will be interesting to compare the transverse proximity effect around BAL and non-BAL quasars, which could provide further insights into the anisotropy of quasar emission.
+External estimates of the obscured quasar fraction from X-ray or mid-infrared (MIR) observations may also provide an independent consistency check on anisotropic-emission interpretations and potentially an additional constraint on the opening angle, since in a simple geometric picture a larger obscured fraction corresponds to a smaller unobscured solid angle.
 Together, these studies show how anisotropy, obscuration, and finite lifetimes can be probed across cosmic time, and they provide complementary perspectives to the DESI measurements at $z\sim2{\rm -}3$.